-Modern day threats however are not usually life-threatening, more often it is a psychological threat that we respond to in this way (e.g. a critical boss or looming exams). i.e. it is an inappropriate fight-or-flight reaction to a non-life-threatening situation.
+Modern day threats however are not usually life-threatening, more often it is a psychological threat that we respond to in this way (e.g. a critical boss or looming exams).
+It is therefore an inappropriate fight-or-flight reaction to a non-life-threatening situation.

 We are usually in a situation where it would be inappropriate to fight or run away although the body is primed to do this.
 Our stress hormone level therefore stays elevated.
-This may lead to physiological symptoms of chronic stress such as high blood pressure, migraine, irritable bowel syndrome, etc. and/or mental health issues such as anxiety disorders, anger, or problem use of alcohol or drugs – often an attempt to self medicate.
+This may lead to physiological symptoms of chronic stress such as high blood pressure, migraine, irritable bowel syndrome, etc. This may also lead to mental health issues such as anxiety disorders, anger, or problem use of alcohol or drugs – often an attempt to self medicate.

 Setbacks in life happen to us all and sometimes so many stressful things happen so close together that we become overwhelmed.
 This leads to excessive worry and poor sleep.

 We can also misuse our imagination by worrying and anticipating worst-case scenarios and dwelling on these, scaring ourselves, causing our “emotional brain” to switch on the fight-or-flight response to this imagined threat.

 Anxiety tricks us into believing awful things are going to happen.
 E.g. “I’m going to fail these exams, I won’t ever get a job, I am useless!”, etc.